 If sleeping in Vientiane Airport does not appeal to you, there are hotels near the airport:

-- Dansavanh Nam Ngum Resort – Located opposite the airport. » Check Rates
+- Dansavanh Hotel – Located opposite the airport.
+Reviews are mixed but it is the closest to the airport. » Check Rates

 - Sanjiang Grand Hotel – (5 minutes from the airport) Airport transfers are available. » Check Rates